jarizleifr/ManulECS/README.md

 ## Components and Tags

 There are two kinds of things assignable to entities, Components and Tags.
 They are specified by using marker interfaces `IComponent` and `ITag`.
 These are only used for method constraints to give some useful static typing, so we're not unnecessarily boxing our structs.
+Component pools are setup automatically on first use, so there's no need to declare them beforehand.

 Components are simple data structs.